semaphoreci/docs/docs/ci-cd-environment/agent-migration-to-ubuntu2004.md

 ### You don't have to migrate

-We know how much you rely on Semaphore to do your work and don't want to impose migration timeline.
-The Ubuntu 18.04 image will be available too, there are no current plans to depricate it.
+We know how much you rely on Semaphore to do your work and don't want to impose a migration timeline.
+The Ubuntu 18.04 image will be available too, there are no current plans to deprecate it.

 ### Benefits of using the Ubuntu 20.04 image

-Ubuntu 20.04 LTS (Focal Fossa) is the latest LTS release for the Ubuntu linux server operating system.
+Ubuntu 20.04 LTS (Focal Fossa) is the latest LTS release for the Ubuntu Linux server operating system.
+There are many good reasons to keep your development environment up to date.
+These are only some of the benefits of switching to Ubuntu 20.04:
-- **Faster** - This release has enhanced resource usage and includes a newer kernel.
+- **Speed** - This release has enhanced resource usage and includes a newer kernel.
 - **Longer support** - Canonical will support Ubuntu 20.04 until April 2025.
-- **Latest language versions** - We have only the newest software versions
+- **Latest language versions** - In the future, some packages may not be supported for Ubuntu 18.04.
-- **Expanded software stack** - We will continue expanding 20.04 sw stack with new packages, while we will not be introducing new ones in 18.04
+- **Expanded software stack** - We will continue expanding the 20.04 software stack with new packages, while we will not be introducing new ones in 18.04.
-- **Containers** - Newes utilities can be installed (podman, skopeo, buildah)
+- **Containers** - Newest utilities can be installed (podman, skopeo, buildah).
-- **Disk space** - Since we include only newest software versions, free disk space got increased If you want to read more about Ubuntu 20.04 check out [Ubuntu Blog](https://ubuntu.com/blog/ubuntu-server-20-04).
+- **Disk space** - Since we include only the newest software versions, free disk space got increased.

+If you want to read more about Ubuntu 20.04 check out [Ubuntu Blog](https://ubuntu.com/blog/ubuntu-server-20-04).

 ### Ubuntu 20.04 image on Semaphore